aws/aws-iot-device-sdk-embedded-C/README.md

 **[API documentation](https://docs.aws.amazon.com/freertos/latest/lib-ref/embedded-csdk/202009.00/lib-ref/index.html)**

 We have released version 202009.00 of the AWS IoT Device SDK for Embedded-C (C-SDK).
 This release includes refactored MQTT, JSON Parser, and AWS IoT Device Shadow libraries for optimized memory usage and modularity, and includes dependent libraries via GitHub submoduling.
-These libraries have gone through code quality checks including for [GNU Complexity](https://www.gnu.org/software/complexity/manual/complexity.html), [MISRA coding standard](https://www.misra.org.uk/MISRAHome/MISRAC2012/tabid/196/Default.aspx), [Coverity statical analysis](https://scan.coverity.com/), and [AWS CBMC automated reasoning tool](https://www.youtube.com/watch?v=YwQHAPRhQkI&feature=youtu.be&t=1721) to validate memory safety and functional correctness proof.
+These libraries have gone through code quality checks including for [GNU Complexity](https://www.gnu.org/software/complexity/manual/complexity.html) and [MISRA coding standard](https://www.misra.org.uk/MISRAHome/MISRAC2012/tabid/196/Default.aspx).
+They have also undergone both static analysis from [Coverity statical analysis](https://scan.coverity.com/) and validation of memory safety and functional correctness proof through the [AWS CBMC automated reasoning tool](https://www.youtube.com/watch?v=YwQHAPRhQkI&feature=youtu.be&t=1721).

-If you are upgrading from v3.x of the C-SDK to the 202009.00 release, please follow the update guide (LINK REQUIRED).
+If you are upgrading from v3.x of the C-SDK to the 202009.00 release, please follow the [migration guide](https://docs.aws.amazon.com/freertos/latest/lib-ref/embedded-csdk/202009.00/lib-ref/index.html).
 If you are using the C-SDK v4_beta_deprecated branch, note that we will continue to maintain this branch for critical bug fixes and security patches but will not add new features to it.
 See the C-SDK v4_beta_deprecated branch [README](https://github.com/aws/aws-iot-device-sdk-embedded-C/blob/v4_beta_deprecated/README.md) for additional details.

 ## Overview